Survivorship: During and After Treatment

 Causes and triggering events

-Similar to other types of mental distress, there is usually not one single cause of cancer-related PTS and PTSD.
-But there are certain times or events during cancer or cancer treatment that might be more traumatizing or triggering for you:
+Like other types of mental distress, there is usually not one single cause of PTS, ASD, or PTSD.
+But there are certain times or events during cancer or cancer treatment that might be more traumatizing or triggering for you, like:

-• If you get very sick or stay in the hospital, especially the intensive care unit (or ICU).
+• If you get very sick or stay in the hospital, especially the intensive care unit (ICU)

 Managing your risk

-You might be at greater risk of developing cancer-related PTS or PTSD if you:
+You might be at greater risk of developing PTS, ASD, or PTSD if you:

-• Have a history of trauma, PTS, or PTSD before cancer.
+• Have a history of trauma, PTS, ASD, or PTSD before cancer

-• Were diagnosed at a younger age, especially in childhood.
+• Are diagnosed at a younger age, especially in childhood

 You can lower your risk by:

-• Being able to talk honestly and openly with your doctor or cancer care team.
+• Talking honestly and openly with your doctor or cancer care team

-Studies show that people who use avoidance as a way to cope with their thoughts, feelings, and emotions are at greater risk of developing PTS and PTSD.
-It’s important to build your support system and, if you need, ask for resources to help you manage.
+Studies show that people who use avoidance to cope with their thoughts, feelings, and emotions are at greater risk.
+It’s important to build your support system and to ask for help, if needed.

 988 Suicide & Crisis Lifeline